West Side of 3800 Block of Main Thrived in Developing Midtown

 Around 1910, the Dunn home at 3800 Main was one of only two homes of this block which is now lined with commercial spaces and parking lots.
 That led the Dunns to take advantage of the growing commercial nature of Main – by building business space on to the front of their home.
 The early mixed-use development was next door to what is now the Unicorn Theater.
 The Dunn property is now a parking lot.

-Around 1910, the Dunn home at 3800 Main was one of only two homes of this block, which is now lined with commercial spaces and parking lots.
-That led the Dunns to take advantage of the growing commercial nature of Main – by building business space on to the front of their home.
+Around 1910, the Dunn home at 3800 Main was one of only two homes on this block, which is now lined with commercial spaces and parking lots.
+That led the Dunns to take advantage of Main’s growing commercial nature by building business space on the front of their home.
 The early mixed-use development was next door to what is now the Unicorn Theater.
 The Dunn property is now a parking lot.

-In the 1930s, while most of their 3800 Main Street block was being saturated with storefronts, the Madrid Theater and a garage that would become the Unicorn Theater – but it was still the long-time home of the Dunn family.
+In the 1930s, while most of their 3800 Main Street block was being saturated with storefronts—the Madrid Theater and a garage that would become the Unicorn Theater—it was still the long-time home of the Dunn family.
 And they heard a suggestion that they were “losing money in their front yard.”

 A recent Google map view of the block.